WBS-TW/MSxplorer/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MSxplorer is to provide interactive tools to explore data analysis from HRMS chemical analysis.
+The goal of MSxplorer is to provide practical tools to explore data analysis from HRMS chemical analysis.
 It has been mainly tested on Waters LC-HRMS MSe and Thermo GC-orbitrap-HRMS data.